wiggitywhitney/mcp-commit-story/docs/journal-behavior.md

 - `daily`: Generate daily summary on first commit of new day
 - `weekly`: Generate weekly summary on first commit of week (Monday)
 - `monthly`: Generate monthly summary on first commit of month
+- `quarterly`: Generate quarterly summary on first commit of quarter
 - `yearly`: Generate yearly summary on first commit of year

 ### Content Inclusion Toggles